Vyral/base-template/_posts/2022-09-29-our-mindset-determines-our-success.md

   - Lead Conversion
   - Listing Presentation
 excerpt: >-
-  Join us for QL for Adults, interactive training and mastermind, which will allow you to connect with like-minded professionals while tapping into tips and tools to turn your thoughts & dreams into reality!
+  interactive training and mastermind, which will allow you to connect with like-minded professionals while tapping into tips and tools to turn your thoughts & dreams into reality!
 enclosure:
 pullquote:
 enclosure_type: video/mp4